Charles, Duke of Guise

 Charles de Lorraine, 4th Duke of Guise and 3rd Prince of Joinville (20 August 1571 – 30 September 1640), was the son of Henry I, Duke of Guise and Catherine of Cleves, and succeeded his father as Duke of Guise in 1588.
-Initially part of the Catholic league, he pledged his support for Henry IV of France and was made Admiral of the Levant by Louis XIII of France.
+Initially part of the Catholic league, he pledged his support for Henry IV of France and was made Admiral of the Levant by Louis XIII.
 After siding with the Queen Mother, Marie de' Medici, against Cardinal Richelieu, he fled to Italy with his family where he died in 1640.

 Biography

-He was born in Joinville, the son of Henry I, Duke of Guise and Catherine of Cleves.
+He was born in Joinville, the son of Henri I, Duke of Guise and Catherine of Cleves.
 Originally styled the Chevalier de Guise, he succeeded as Duke of Chevreuse upon the death of his great-uncle Charles of Guise, Cardinal of Lorraine, a title he later resigned to his brother Claude.

 After his father's assassination in 1588, Charles succeeded him as Duke of Guise, but was kept in prison in Tours for three years, escaping in 1591.
 While the Catholic League had great hopes for him, and considered placing him on the throne, he declared his support for Henry IV of France in 1594, for which Henry paid him four million livres and made him Governor of Provence.
 On 17 February 1596, Charles captured Marseille from the League, restoring it to the French crown.

 During the reign of Louis XIII, Charles was created Grand Master of France and Admiral of the Levant.

-Falling into disfavor with Cardinal Richelieu for siding with Marie de' Medici, he withdrew to Italy in 1631.
+Falling into disfavour with Cardinal Richelieu for siding with Marie de' Medici, he withdrew to Italy in 1631.
 His wife and younger children joined him in Florence, where the family was protected by the House of Medici.
 His sons François and Charles Louis died in Italy during these years of exile.
 Duke Charles himself died in Cuna in 1640.
 His widow and children (among them Marie, Mademoiselle de Guise) were permitted to return to France in 1643.